 Primary Guided Tours: Responding

-Join our Gallery Guides for a journey through Historical, Modern, Contemporary, WA Focus (Western Australian artists), Six Seasons (Aboriginal), or see our current exhibition schedule.
+Join our Gallery Guides for a journey through the State Art Collection, or see our current exhibition schedule.
 Explore Guided Tour themes below, and add a studio workshop to enhance the experience by giving students an opportunity to create their own works of art.

 Eye Spy for K-2; Every Picture tells a Story for 3-6